-As spring blossoms approach and snowpacks melt, we enter waterfall season, which many nature enthusiasts regard as their favorite time of year.
+As spring blossoms approach and snowpacks melt, we enter waterfall season, which many nature enthusiasts regard as their favorite time of year, Because they can see one of the best things nature has to offer, the majestic waterfalls.

 Every waterfall has its individuality, from thunderous cascades to fantasy trickles to some being tall and slender, rushing down cliff faces into swirling whirlpools below.
 Others are gauzier, branching out on rock and moss staircases.

-It’s challenging to compile a list of the Top 15 Best Waterfalls in the US (let alone advise you how to visit all of them) because it’s entirely subjective and confined to each person’s experience with the falls being named.
+It’s challenging to compile a list of the Top 15 Best Waterfalls (let alone advise you how to visit all of them) because it’s entirely subjective and confined to each person’s experience with the falls being named.

 The majority of people associate waterfalls with the tropics of South America.
 Still, many are unaware that the United States is home to numerous spectacular waterfalls, making it simple to arrange a trip around them.